Why opt for Garden Landscaping?

 Landscaping is all about the creation of pleasing environments.
 The plants should flower at different times of the year creating interest all year round.
 Attention should be paid to winter flowering plants to balance the stark look of the deciduous trees.
 Another important consideration in garden landscaping is the height that plants will grow to.
 Placing small, sun loving plants at the back of the bed where they will be dwarfed by large shrubs is an expensive mistake that can be avoided by securing the services of a suitably trained garden landscaper.

 Another important consideration is the safety of young children.
 Not all plants are safe to eat.
 Identifying the poisonous plants and eliminating them from gardens used by young children is another important reason to bring in a knowledgeable person to do the garden landscaping.
-Why?
-Because it’s better safe than sorry and thus, far better to eliminate the dangerous plants than risk the lives of your children.
+Far better to eliminate the dangerous plants than risk the lives of your children.

 A final issue is that frisky puppy that your children love so much.
 Young puppies, like young children, are very difficult to control.
 A newly dug up garden with sweet smelling compost, and the scent of the bone meal used as a fertiliser is far too tantalising for a young puppy to ignore.
 Hundreds of Rands of expensive clivias can be destroyed in a few minutes of innocent fun as the puppy frolics through the garden.
 There are two solutions to the puppy problem (other than reverting back to the dessert look); either fence off certain sections of the garden where the puppy can play and put only hardy or large plants in this section, or fence the whole garden with a fence that can keep the puppy out.
 Pet protection will be dealt with in more detail in a subsequent posting.